What Makes a DNA Fingerprint Unique?

 - Double-click in the text box to select your DNA sequence, then copy it to the clipboard by selecting "Edit" and then "Copy" from your file menu.

-- The next step is to "Cut" your piece of DNA and run it through a gel matrix to make a fingerprint by using this Biotool site from UMass Medical School.
+- The next step is to "Cut" your piece of DNA and run it through a gel matrix to make a fingerprint by using this Restriction Analyzer tool.

 Figure 5.
-Screenshot of the "Restriction Enzyme Selection" section where you select your desired enzymes and see the resulting DNA fragments.
+Screenshot of the "RESTRICTION FRAGMENTS" section where you select your desired enzymes and see the resulting DNA fragments.

 - Print the DNA gel image that you downloaded, cut it out, and paste it into your lab notebook for your records.
 Be sure you label the fingerprint with the name of your DNA (Suspect #1) and that you know the top from the bottom!

 - Now you are ready to make a new "Suspect" DNA sequence.

 - Repeat steps 1–12 with a new DNA sequence.
 Just go back to the Random DNA Sequence Generator and start over.
 This time name your DNA sequence something new (like "Suspect #2" for example).